 However, due to the LEDs flashing, their average current decreased.
 So we choose 15 ohms instead to compensate for the current losses.

-Parts will you needs
+Parts will you need

 Q1: 2N3904, 40V 0.2A NPN Transistor